-The Science Postgraduate Students’ Council (SPSC) is an annually elected body of postgraduate student.
-The SPSC council is made of five executive members and two Departmental Representatives from each of the twelve department under the Faculty of Science.
+The Science Postgraduate Students’ Council (SPSC) is an annually elected body of postgraduate students.
+The SPSC council is made of five executive members and Departmental Representatives from each of the twelve departments under the Faculty of Science.
 The Deputy Dean charged with postgraduate matters is an ex officio member.
-The Chairperson of the SPSC represents Science Faculty postgraduate students on a number of Faculty and University-wide committees, including the Dean’s Advisory Committee (DAC).

-Our responsibility is to represent, and communicate, the interests of the science postgraduate students in various committees within the Faculty of Science such as the Dean Advisory Committee (DAC), Transformation Committee, Science Faculty Teaching and Learning Committee (SFT&LC), etc., where the students' voices needs representation.
-In addition to this, the council meets regularly, sometimes with the Dean and senior management across the university to discuss matters related to postgraduate studies, and to bring to their notice any challenges the postgraduate students may be experiencing.
+Our responsibility is to represent and communicate, the interests of the science postgraduate students in various committees within the Faculty of Science such as the Dean's Advisory Committee (DAC), Transformation Committee, Science Faculty Teaching & Learning Committee (SFT&LC), etc., where the students' voices need representation.
+In addition to this, the council meets regularly, sometimes with the Dean and Senior Management across the university to discuss matters related to postgraduate studies, and to bring to their notice any academic and socio-economic challenges the postgraduate students may be experiencing.